kyagrd/tiper/README.md

   - ... (and maybe more including OO-related features) ...
 * Research/case-study on alternative LP semantics including S-resolution, which may be better suited for type checking/inference.
 * Implementation based on an embedded DSL for LP such as micro-Kanren.
 (This will lift the dependency on SWI-Prolog and make TIPER possible directly target many other languages where Kanren has already been implemented.)
 * Plug-ins for IDEs and scriptable editors, which are do neccesarily depend on a specific compiler/interpreter implementation.
-This will be possible when our project sucessfully delivers a mature (easy-to-use & portalbe) version of TIPER.
+This will be possible at a stage when we produce a mature (easy-to-use & portalbe) version of TIPER.

-## Papers, Talks, and Projects related to TIPER
+## Papers and Talks related to TIPER
 * [Executable Relational Specifications of Polymorphic Type Systems using Prolog](https://www.sharelatex.com/project/557756cfdfb75ebd54bf5807).
   Ki Yung Ahn and Andreas Vezzosi.
 FLOPS 2016.
   ([talk slides](http://slides.com/kyagrd/tiperdundee))